eaasi/user-handbook/source/install/setup.rst

 Setup and Deployment
 =====================

-There are currently two supported methods for deployment of EaaSI: via an automated Ansible installer, or via manual deployment of a pre-configured Docker container.
+`Ansible <https://www.ansible.com/>`_ deployment has been used by EaaSI Network node hosts and is recommended for **production-level** installations (multiple users, accessible over a local network).
+Those interested in **testing** the EaaSI platform on a single machine for evaluation or personal/small-scale purposes may use a pre-configured Docker container.

 Please consult the appropriate documentation depending on your preferred method.

-Ansible Deployment
+Production Deployment
 ------------------

 This method uses Ansible for setting up and configuring a server for EaaSI deployment.